 And arriving from Margaret River, Dunsborough and Fremantle, I was always going to judge the cafe scene, of which there was little.
 Although I will give a shout out to Coffee Cat, a cute mobile coffee truck on the Esplanade.
 Delicious coffee at cheap prices!

 I hate to be so critical, but besides the surrounding beaches it just lacked as a family travel destination.

 I mean, somebody had decided to build a full-size replica of Stonehenge.
 Number 5 on the list of things to on TripAdvisor.
 It just seemed a bit weird.
 What is the connection?
 And when I hear of people saying the real thing is a bit of a letdown, why would I want to see a replica?

 Now that might appeal to you, but for me it was a lot of effort when I just wasn’t up for it.

-We still think Western Australia has the best beaches in the country, although Whitehaven Beach in Queensland is still my number one, with Cable Beach in Broome a close second.
-Throw in there the stunning beaches of Rottnest Island, Margaret River, Elephant Rocks in Denmark, and Turquoise Bay and Sandy Bay in Exmouth and WA hits it out of the park!
+Throw in the stunning beaches of Rottnest Island, Margaret River, Elephant Rocks in Denmark, Little Beach at Albany and Turquoise Bay and Sandy Bay in Exmouth and these other beaches in Western Australia hits it out of the park!